 Each referral is evaluated individually according to the needs of the patient and family.

 For more information, contact our Rehabilitation Coordinator, Cindy Iske, MS, OTR/L.

-- The child must be medically stable before admission to the Inpatient Rehabilitation Unit in order to actively participate in the amount of therapy intervention needed to achieve his/her rehabilitation goals.
+- The child must be medically stable before admission to the Inpatient Rehabilitation Unit.

-- The child will have the potential to participate in a minimum of three hours of therapy intervention per day.
-Therapy intervention must include a need for physical therapy, occupational therapy and/or speech therapy.
+- The child is willing and able to actively participate in a minimum of three hours of therapy intervention 5 days a week.
+Therapy intervention must include a need for physical therapy, occupational therapy, and or speech therapy.

 - The child will have preliminary plans for discharge established.
 These plans will help the team identify discharge needs (equipment, teaching and training) from day one.

 - The child’s parents/primary caregivers will have training and educational needs regarding the care of their child.

 - The child and parent will have goals/needs that could be met by the services/programs we offer.